mieubrisse/personal-writing/the-sleep-guide/post.md

 We'll cover five things:

-1. Your two nervous systems
+1. Your two nervous systems for stress
 2. The chemical that makes you tired, adenosine
 3. Your circadian clock
 4. How to adjust your circadian clock
 5. Melatonin

-### Two Nervous Systems
+### Two Nervous Systems For Stress
-Your body has two nervous systems:
+Your body has two separate nervous systems for stress:

-1. **Fight-or-flight:** This activates during stressful situations, and is responsible for the release of adrenaline and cortisol.
+1. **[Fight-or-flight](https://en.wikipedia.org/wiki/Sympathetic_nervous_system):** This activates during stressful situations, and is responsible for the release of adrenaline and cortisol.
 Think running away from a tiger: rapid breathing, pounding heart, wired muscles, intense focus.
-2. **Rest and digest:** This turns off the fight-or-flight nervous system.
+2. **[Rest and digest](https://en.wikipedia.org/wiki/Parasympathetic_nervous_system):** This turns off the fight-or-flight nervous system.
 Think calm, peace, relaxed muscles, sex, and **sleep**.

 Importantly, _your body does not distinguish between types of stress_.